 Preferential voting allows voters to express their preferences between options much better than plurality voting.
 Condorcet methods are preferential voting methods which give results at least as accurate as plurality voting, and generally much more accurate results when more than 2 options are available.
 The tallying method for Condorcet votes is significantly more complex than the tallying method for plurality voting.
 Despite being several centuries old, Condorcet voting has not been used in governments yet (as of 2011).
 Plurality voting simply counts the number of votes each option receives.
 As for Condorcet voting, it works with a table representing the number of preferences expressed for each option over each competing option.
 The tallying method then eliminates the option which loses against all other options, then the option which loses against all other remaining options, and so on… The good news is that with the advent of computers and electronic voting, the tallying method's relative complexity is now irrelevant, so Condorcet voting now has no practical disadvantage in comparison to plurality voting.
 Condorcet voting recently started being used by organizations with well-educated members, including NGOs with medium or large sizes such as the Debian project, KDE e.V. and the Wikimedia Foundation.
 Its use to elect representatives is an easy and quickly achievable improvement in politics which will have a major impact in the quality of governance.
 More public awareness is the only bit missing.

+As important as allowing constructive construction is, preventing negative forms of competition—or "free riding"—is capital.
 A free rider is someone who benefits from a situation as much as other people, but without contributing to that situation as much as others.
 For example, someone using a counterfeited bus ticket is a free rider compared to most bus users, who paid for their tickets.

 A free rider is not necessarily a criminal.
 For example, if one forgets to buy bus tickets one day and is allowed in the bus anyway, he's riding without having had bad intentions.
 Free riding is not a problem per se; it is simply, like inequality, a symptom of something suboptimal.
 The free riding problem "is the question of how to limit free riding (or its negative effects)".
 In the bus case, free riding may simply be prevented by switching to electronic tickets.
 Some cases aren't as easy.